ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/ui_reference.md

 ## Tutorial

 Each widget works a little differently, but all are set up in the same basic way.
-Below is an example using the Text Box control:
+Below is an example using the "Text Box" control:

 1. UI can be found in two different locations, but both contain the same things.
 Use either the **Object** menu at the top of the screen, or the UI Elements section of **CORE Content**.
 In this case, let's use CORE Content.